 - Gathering feedback for upcoming OKR cycles

 Improving employee engagement

-Tracking and recording OKR progress keep employees engaged with the OKR process.
+Keeping up with OKR progress keep employees engaged with their OKRs.
 If they can visibly see how they support objectives, they’re more likely to stay engaged and make consistent progress toward their goals.